 An additional strategy to delay resistance evolution in the target pests would have been the implementation of multiple modes of action (different Cry proteins) to complement the MON 810 technology.
 There are not currently, and likely not in the near future, any such solutions available because of the negative political context related to new biotech approvals for cultivation in Europe.
-The strategy proposed by EFSA to "ensure that structured refuges are planted in clustered areas greater than 5 ha" is also not possible to implement in practice due to the following reasons: (1) the necessary exchange of information between companies about MON 810 cultivating farmers is against anti-trust policies and competition rules; and (2) farmers make their planting decisions based on several factors that are not known and in many cases cannot be predicted before planting because they are subjected to variables that are out of their control (e.g. water availability for irrigation, prices, etc.).
+The strategy proposed by EFSA to "ensure that structured refuges are planted in clustered areas greater than 5 ha" is also not possible to implement in practice due to the following reasons: (1) the necessary exchange of information between companies about MON 810 cultivating farmers is against anti-trust policies and competition rules25; and (2) farmers make their planting decisions based on several factors that are not known and in many cases cannot be predicted before planting because they are subjected to variables that are out of their control (e.g. water availability for irrigation, prices, etc.).

-During the 2022 growing season, 250 farmers across Spain where MON 810 was commercially cultivated were surveyed for their implementation of a refuge in the context of Bayer's GS program (see Appendix 1).
-All the farmers interviewed indicated that they followed the technical guidelines regarding the implementation of a refuge (73.2 % planted a refuge and 26.8 % had less than 5 ha planted with MON 810 on their farm).
+During the 2023 growing season, 250 farmers across Spain where MON 810 was commercially cultivated were surveyed for their implementation of a refuge in the context of Bayer's GS program (see 0).
+Most of the farmers interviewed indicated that they followed the technical guidelines regarding the implementation of a refuge (76.4 % planted a refuge, 20.0 % had less than 5 ha planted with MON 810 on their farm26 and 3.6 % did not (most of them indicated that they had small fields, one of them indicated having less than 5 has)).

-In Portugal, an independent monitoring report on the planting of MON 810 varieties (including IRM communication and refuge implementation) was prepared by the Portuguese authorities for the 2022 growing season.
-In 2022, the Portuguese authorities provided online training sessions to 60 farmers.
-Since 2005, 1947 farmers have been trained to learn about the main characteristics of MON 810 maize and the national and EU legislations on regulation of cultivating GM varieties.
-Furthermore, 21 inspections were performed on farmers planting
+In Portugal, an independent monitoring report on the planting of MON 810 varieties (including IRM communication and refuge implementation) was prepared by the Portuguese authorities for the 2023 growing season20.
+In 2023, the Portuguese authorities provided online training sessions to 23 farmers.
+Since 2005, 1970 farmers have been trained to learn about the main characteristics of MON 810 maize and the national and EU legislations on regulation of cultivating GM varieties.
+Furthermore, 14 inspections were performed on farmers planting MON 810 maize out of the total 56 cultivation notifications registered in 2023.
+These inspections showed full compliance, with no unconformity, with refuge and labelling requirements.
+In addition, 13 farmer questionnaires were completed by farmers growing MON 810 maize in Portugal.
+All the interviewed farmers stated that the technical information on the seed bags was sufficient and clear.